zeropaper/neutrino-presentation-aperto/README.md

 # neutrino-presentation-aperto

-A presentation of Neutrino at Aperto
+## Introduction

+- What is Neutrino?
+  A wrapper for Webpack configuration and some tools to start projects.
+- Why use Neutrino?
+  Try to configure Webpack for advanced projects with support for JSX, SASS, testing, PWA and so on...
+  It also suggests (but does not enforces) a "standard" project scaffolding.
+  A bit like Veams.
+- Comparison with Veams?
+  It does not support static site generation out-of-the-box.
+But!
+Quantum Veams might.

 ## Before starting

-Use a recent version of nodejs (`nvm install 9`).
+Use a recent version of nodejs (`nvm install 9` - earlier versions are OK...).

 ## Install the 'create-project' utility